31 Interior Design Ideas Using Reclaimed Wood

 The bed is the focal point of any bedroom design.
 So whether you already have a headboard or not, consider drawing greater attention to the area with a built in headboard of reclaimed wood.
 The wood creates a slight nook here for the bed to nestle into, making the room feel a little cozier, and more comfortable than before.

 Another way that reclaimed wood wall panels can be used in contemporary design is to utilize them on the face of your cabinetry.
 These slab-style doors are made out of reclaimed wood wall panels.
-This gives them more texture and interest than a traditional slab, but still has the sleek look that would even go well in a modern kitchen or rustic wood workshop.
+This gives them more texture and interest than a traditional slab, but still has the sleek look that a modern kitchen needs to pull off its design.

 Shaker style cabinets are one of the most popular kitchen designs today.
 These cabinets made of reclaimed wood have a rich finish and texture that beautifully complements the style.
 Together, they really bring the design of the entire kitchen into better focus.